zeruhur/thalassa/Thálassa.md

 **Kinesis (TEK):** Used for saves requiring poise, speed, and reflexes like dodging, climbing, sneaking, balancing, etc.

-**Kanonas** (THU): Used for saves to persuade, deceive, interrogate, intimidate, charm, provoke, manipulate spells, etc.
+**Kanonas** (THU): Used for saves to persuade, deceive, interrogate, intimidate, charm, provoke, recite incantations, etc.

 **Saves**
 A save is a roll to avoid bad outcomes from risky choices and circumstances.
 PCs roll a d20 for an appropriate ability score.
 If they roll_equal to or under that ability score_, they pass.
 Otherwise, they fail.
 A 1 is always a success, and a 20 is always a failure.